lurk-lab/lurk-beta/CONTRIBUTING.md

 A pull-request must meet certain criteria before it can be merged.

 1. If you are fine with a squash merge, your pull-request's final commit should have at least one approval from a reviewer, and from all maintainers listed in the .github/CODEOWNERS file for the touched code sections.
-2. If you prefer a classic merge, the pull-request should meet the above conditions, and and it should be a fast-forward merge from main, which implies it must also be up-to-date.
+2. If you prefer a classic merge, the pull-request should meet the above conditions, and it should be a fast-forward merge from main, which implies it must also be up-to-date.

 **Warning:** An up-to-date, rebased branch is required for a fast-forward merge.
 This means that your branch should not contain any merge commits: while we do not object to `Merge` as a pull-request merge method, we prefer the pull-request's history to be linear.
 To achieve this, you can update your local branch with `git pull --rebase` (see [doc](https://www.git-scm.com/docs/git-pull)).